GRANT APPLICATION PROCESS

 If you think your project is a good match, complete and submit 8 copies of the following:

-A narrative describing your proposal.
+- Grant Narrative.
+A few paragraphs describing your proposal.
 This should (briefly) include:

 - How the project is a good fit for the mission of United Community Partners?

 - How you will evaluate whether your project is a success?

 - A completed project budget (attached in PDF packet).
 Include all funding sources, including in-kind donations of time or materials from other organizations or individuals.
 Please be specific about your sources for quotes, bids or estimates for purchases or services included in your budget.
 Printed prices from website resources are helpful.
 Please attach a copy or print out of any estimates you have for supplies, equipment or bids.
 Requests without this documentation are unlikely to get awarded.

 1. Cover Page